alphagov/metadata-api/README.md

 ## Configuration

-Most configuration can be handled using `ENV` variables that get passed into the process.
-However the `BEARER_TOKEN` values for both the Content API and the Need API are provided using a JSON file in the working directory of the process.
-See `config.json` for an example of this file.
+Configuration can be handled using `ENV` variables that get passed into the process.